It’s a really common occurrence. You’re at home and you look at your walls and think that they could do with a new lick of paint. Great idea, right?

 The next day – your carpet is as good as new!

-Getting paint on the carpet is a real drag but don’t worry – it can be solved with these above tips.
+Whether you’re having a fun painting date, redesigning your interior or moving into a house that has prior paint stains – getting paint off of the carpet is a real drag but don’t worry – it can be solved with these above tips.
 To avoid the situation in future, consider using new brushes before you start and cover the carpet with plastic sheets.